 Writing a resume is vital if you want to land a job in most fields today.
 Yet, many people claim to have trouble crafting their own.
 If you consider yourself an expert in spewing out marketable paperwork to attract employers, then this online business idea will prove itself beneficial to many eager job seekers.

 Median annual salary: $35,000

-There are many facts and stats that will tell you why blogging is the way of the future.
+There are many facts and stats that will tell you why creating a free blog is the way of the future.
 These reasons include generating more engagement and sales for businesses.
 It’s also become the norm for researching and consuming information online today (look at what you’re doing right now).
 And what’s in it for you?
-45% of marketers outsource content creation, which is a justifiable reason to sit at your favorite cafe or on your sofa in your PJs and crank out excellent content for the Web.
+45% of marketers outsource content creation, which is a justifiable reason to sit at your favorite café or on your sofa in your PJs and crank out excellent content for the Web.
 If you have the research and writing skills, along with prior experience, you can get started.
-To begin, here’s a guide to creating a blog of your own to house your content.

 Median annual salary: $42,170

 Journalists have one of the most important jobs today, as they educate the public about matters happening around the world.
 The angle that they choose to take on a story can completely sway public opinion one way or another.
 That being said, a job in this field is certainly possible.
 Your responsibilities include thoroughly researching your subject matter and conducting interviews, then conveying all of this through strong writing skills.
 In this field, it’s about standing your ground and choosing projects that you feel passionate about and believe in.
 It’s an exciting and independent journey you will venture into.
 If photography is more your thing, you can also consider photojournalism which also works from home.

 Median annual salary: $45,845

 37. Freelance business writer